The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Modeling Existential Risk and Economic Growth

 The crucial point to consider upon AI takeover is the goal structure of the TAI---whether it cares about long-run human flourishing, whether it has an appropriate representation of that flourishing, and whether it can adequately correct this representation as new information comes along.

 If TAI's decisions have the potential of causing human extinction, one must factor in the ensuing extinction risk.
-For example, one could represent the human-centric social optimum as:\footnote{We will consider alternative utility specifications later on.}
+For example, one could represent the human-centric welfare maximization problem as

-where we assume that utility rises with consumption according to the function $u(C)$, the instantaneous extinction hazard at time $t$ is denoted as $m(t)\geq 0$ so that the unconditional probability of human survival until arbitrary time $t>0$ is equal to $M(t)=e^{-\int_0^t m(s) ds}$, and the resource constraint takes into account that total output can either be consumed or invested in new physical capital, which, in turn, depreciates at the rate $\delta$.
+where we assume that aggregate utility (social welfare) increases with human consumption according to the function $u(C)$, and the resource constraint takes into account that total output can either be consumed or invested in new physical capital, which, in turn, depreciates at the rate $\delta$.
 From now on, we assume that time $t=0$ marks the moment of AI takeover.

+The instantaneous human extinction hazard at time $t$ is denoted as $m(t)\geq 0$ so that the unconditional probability of human survival until arbitrary time $t>0$ is equal to $M(t)=e^{-\int_0^t m(s) ds}$.
 We will also be interested in the probability of humanity's long-term survival, $M_\infty=\lim_{t\to\infty} M(t) \in [0,1]$.
 Finally, if eventual extinction is certain ($M_\infty=0$), we will proceed to calculate \emph{humanity's expected lifespan after AI takeover}, $ET=\int_0^\infty M(t)dt \in [0,\infty)$.\footnote{Note that $ET$ can be infinite even if eventual extinction is certain, for example, in the case where $M(t)=1/t$.}

 Let us now discuss several cases of TAI alignment versus misalignment.